ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+parts.
+The doctor has
+noted numerous cases of complete success obtained by
+this method of treatment.

+Pium Puppine.—Pulverize sufficient crackers to fill
+a pint vessel, and put them into a quart of swect milk.
+When they become soft, add half a teacup of melted
+butter, four teaspeonfuls of sugar, a gill of flour, half
+a wine- glass of grape or currant wine, and half a grated
-to a froth, and mix with the
+nutmeg.
+Beat five eggs to a froth, and mix with the
 milk.
 To this add a quarter of a pound each of seeded
 raisins and Zaute currants, and two ounces of citron
 cut in strips.
 Bake or boil two hours,